-- Don’t mix big and small measures together in one same graph.
-For example, at one place you are using millions and the other place you are using hundreds.
+- Don’t mix big and small measures together in the same graph.
+For example, if in one place you are using millions and in the other place, you are using hundreds.

 - Keep the same measuring system.
 If you are using the metric system in your graphs and suddenly there are imperial system measures, it will confuse the users.

-- Keep consistent naming convention and date formats
+- Keep consistent naming conventions and date formats

 - If you are using monetary value, keep the same currency all throughout the dashboard